ME398-Cooperative-Drone-Lifting/operationCode/README.md

 - The scripts will *likely* work if `rs-enumerate-devices` yields an immediate response
     - If `rs-enumerate-devices` hangs or takes more than 2 seconds to execute, unplug the camera and try again

+# To (theoretically) port the DroneKit operation code to Python 3.10 or newer:
+- On macOS, go to `/Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages/dronekit/init.py` or the equivalent version for your Python installation
+- Change `class Parameters(collections.MutableMapping, HasObservers):` to `class Parameters(collections.abc.MutableMapping, HasObservers):` (add the .abc. between collections and MutableMapping)